Fisk University logo

 Key Highlights

-• Founded in 1866, it is the oldest higher education institution in Nashville.
+• Founded in 1866, it is Nashville's oldest higher education institution, established for freedmen post-Civil War.

-• Became the first historically black college to earn accreditation from the Southern Association of Colleges and Schools in 1930.
+• Became the first historically black college to gain accreditation from the Southern Association of Colleges and Schools (1930) and the Association of American Universities (1933).

-• Received the first Phi Beta Kappa charter for a predominantly black college in 1952.
+• Awarded the first Phi Beta Kappa charter to a predominantly Black college in 1952, recognizing its academic excellence.

-• The campus is recognized as a National Historic Landmark.
+• The campus was recognized as a National Historic Landmark in 1978.

 Timeline